Comparison

 Our take

-Vehicle Motion Cues is a clever free feature, but it only helps while you're using your phone — it can't prevent motion sickness from looking out the window or sitting in a moving vehicle.
-Stillwave's 100 Hz pre-treatment works regardless of what you're doing afterward.
+Vehicle Motion Cues is a clever free feature, but it only helps while you're using your phone — it can't address motion discomfort from looking out the window or sitting in a moving vehicle.
+Stillwave's 60-second 100 Hz session works regardless of what you're doing afterward.
 They complement each other well.

 Frequently Asked Questions